 I do not agree with this idea.
 First of all, there is nothing that would tell us that such a gate actually existed in the wall of Jerusalem, and secondly, even though Jesus did use the word “difficult,” he was speaking of an impossibility for men and women to enter the kingdom of God by their own means.
-I believe this phrase concerning the eye of a needle was an aphorism of the day that spoke of an unthinkable thought, or an impossibility; much as we would say, “It will be a cold day in hell before I do that!”
+I believe this phrase concerning the eye of a needle was an aphorism or a common saying of the day that spoke of an unthinkable thought, or an impossibility; much as we would say, “It will be a freezing day in hell before I do that!”

 At least that is how the disciples understood Jesus.
 When the disciples heard Jesus use this phrase about the eye of a needle, they were astonished.
 “Then who can be saved?” they asked.

 This is when Jesus answered, “With people it is impossible, but not with God; for all things are possible with God.”